todds-encoder/todds/README.md

 ### Performance

 todds is optimized for encoding multiple files at the same time, without compromising on encoding quality.
-The full benefits of todds are reached when it is used to encode large numbers of files, but it also performs fine for single files.
+The full benefits of todds are reached when it is used to encode large numbers of files, but it also performs well while encoding single files.

-todds uses the CPU to encode textures.
-Depending on your hardware, number of textures and texture size, GPU based encoders may be faster.

 Check the [Analysis documentation](ANALYSIS.md) for details.